 My doctoral research shows how being humiliated in the media can deeply traumatize the subjects of the stories, comments or tweets, and how media misrepresentation negatively impacts trauma survivors and marginalized populations.
 You can read it HERE.

 “The media‘s the most powerful entity on earth.
 They have the power to make the innocent guilty and to make the guilty innocent, and that’s power.
 Because they control the minds of the masses.” – Malcolm X

-To summarize, my passionate personal goal is to find ways to use media and technology for good and for growth, to help media become more trauma-informed, to give a voice to the voiceless, and to help individuals and businesses leave their positive legacy in the digital world.
+To summarize, my passionate personal goal is to find ways to use media and technology for good and for growth, to help media become more trauma-informed, to give a voice to the voiceless, and to help individuals and businesses create a positive legacy in the digital world.